 New festival year, new look!
 We are excited to announce that our website re-design is live.
 Don’t worry though – we put everything back where it belongs.

 You may notice we have a new section – Past Projects.
 This will be the home for our previous festivals, as well as other projects that Fringe North has helped execute.
 These pages are currently empty, as we are in the process of collecting and sorting archived materials to populate the space, but check back soon for a few strolls down memory lane!

+In the meantime, explore Project Nishin!
 Project Nishin is creating a space for connection and sharing of ideas among Indigenous creatives during a global health pandemic.
-Connection, community and StoryTelling are the heart of theatre creation.
+Connection, community and storytelling are the heart of theatre creation.
+Check it out here!